FMCG trends: the snacking revolution

 Market products as ‘on-the-go’ or ‘snackable’.

-So, the way that the product is communicated could also help with sales of snack foods, as shoppers’ beliefs impact how much they are willing to consume.
+So, the way that the product is communicated can help with snack food sales, as shoppers’ beliefs impact how much they are willing to consume.

 People are more open to ‘non-snack’ foods being considered and more often outside of meals.